 To take the X95 bus to Athens city centre, simply exit the arrivals area and follow the signs for the bus.
 The stop is directly outside the terminal building.

 You will see a little ticket kiosk.
-This is where you need to purchase your ticket from.
+This is where you need to purchase your bus tickets.
 They cost €6 per person.

 Riding the X95 Bus